Financial glossary

 Credit Utilization Ratio

-Credit CardsCredit Utilization Ratio is the percentage of your total credit limit that you are currently using on your credit cards.
+Credit CardsCredit utilization is the percentage of your available credit that you are currently using.

 Debt-to-Income Ratio (DTI)

-LoansDebt-to-Income Ratio (DTI) is a financial measurement that compares the total of a consumer's monthly debt payments to their gross monthly income, used by lenders to assess borrowing risk.
+LoansDTI compares your total monthly debt payments to your gross monthly income, used by lenders to assess borrowing risk.

 Deductible